Rion5/WebDeveloperExercises/YelpCamp/readme.md

 * Add Destroy Route
 * Add Delete button

-## 24) Edit/Delete Authorization
+## 24) Edit/Delete Campgrounds (Authorization pt.
+1)

+Authentication: Refers to finding out if someone is who they say they are
+Authorization: Once you know someone is, you figure out what they are allowed and not allowed to do

 * User can only edit his/her campgrounds
 * User can only delete his/her campgrounds
 * Hide/Show edit and delete buttons

-Authentication: Refers to finding out if someone is who they say they are
-Authorization: Once you know someone is, you figure out what they are allowed and not allowed to do
+## 25) Editing Comments (Authorization pt.
+2)

+* Add Edit route for comments
+* Add Edit Button
+* Add Update route